geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their guard maintained, and each to each revealed
 The mystic meaning of his pictured shield,
 When from the earth upsprung a stranger knight,
-And dar'd Maria's champion to the fight ;
+And dar'd Maria's champion to the fight;
 His ruby armour shone with fiery blaze,
-His emerald helmet cast resplendent rays ;
+His emerald helmet cast resplendent rays;
 Of one vast diamond formed, his massy shield
-Shone like the moon, and lightened all the field ; Less brilliant, though more fatal, those of yore
+Shone like the moon, and lightened all the field;
+Less brilliant, though more fatal, those of yore
 That valiant Arthur and Ruggiero bore. #